Dre Campbell Farm

 8. Birds

 Some birds can also help control cicada populations in your yard.
-Once cicadas emerge from the ground, birds like cardinals, bee-eaters, chickadees, and pipits will feast on these insects.
+Once cicadas emerge from the ground, birds like cardinals, bee-eaters, phoebes, and pipits will feast on these insects.

 You can attract more birds to your yard by providing them with food sources, water, and shelter.

-Put up bird feeders with seeds, nuts, etc. Also, add a bird bath or fountain so they have access to fresh water.
+Put up bird feeders with seeds, nuts, etc. Also, a birdbath or fountain should be added so they have access to fresh water.

-When cicadas are actively buzzing in your area, the birds will focus their attention on this abundant food source.
-While birds alone may not completely eliminate a cicada infestation, they can help reduce cicada numbers.
+When cicadas are actively buzzing in your area, the birds will focus on this abundant food source.
+While birds alone may not eliminate a cicada infestation, they can help reduce cicada numbers.

 9. Arber Bio Insecticide

-The organic insecticide Arber Bio Insecticide is highly effective at killing a wide range of insect pests.
-It works well at killing leafhoppers, so it might work on cicadas as well.
+The organic Arber Bio Insecticide is highly effective at killing many insect pests.
+It works well at killing leafhoppers, so it might also work on cicadas.

 Use it according to the package instructions.